HuXin0817/dots-and-boxes/README.md

 4. **Push to the branch** (`git push origin feature-branch`)
 5. **Create a new Pull Request**

-## License
+## Contact

-This project is licensed under the Mulan PSL v2 License - see the [LICENSE](LICENSE) file for details.

----

-Enjoy playing Dots and Boxes!
-If you have any questions or need further assistance, feel free to reach out.
+For any questions or feedback, please contact [202219120810@stu.cdut.edu.cn].